dianamora/Rails-Project/README.md

 done * Your application must provide standard user authentication, including signup, login, logout, and passwords.

+DONE.
 Your authentication system must also allow login from some other service.
 Facebook, Twitter, Foursquare, Github, etc...

 done • You must include and make use of a nested resource with the appropriate RESTful URLs.